thingsboard/thingsboard.github.io/smart-farming.md

                 </div>
                 <div class="smart-farm-solutions-item">
                     <div class="smart-farm-solutions-text">
-                        <h3>Livestock monitoring systems</h3>
+                        <h3>Precision Livestock Farming</h3>
                         <p>Wearable sensors and IoT devices monitor the health, behaviour and location of livestock.
-These systems help farmers detect health problems at an early stage, optimise feeding schedules and improve the overall welfare of their animals.</p>
+These systems help farmers detect health problems at an early stage, optimise feeding schedules and improve the overall welfare of their animals.These systems not only improve livestock management but also ensure the safety of animals and the farmers who care for them.</p>
                     </div>
                     <div class="smart-farm-solutions-img">
                         <img loading="lazy" src="/images/usecases/smart-farming/livestock_monitoring_systems.webp">